Dual Diagnosis Treatment Cincinnati, OH

 Camelot Community Care Inc

-Camelot Community Care Inc is a dual-diagnosis treatment center in Cincinnati, OH that offers treatment for substance abuse and mental health disorders that include dependent personality disorder as well as schizophrenia.
+Camelot Community Care Inc is a dual-diagnosis treatment center in Cincinnati, Ohio that offers treatment for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as schizophrenia.

 Address: 7162 Reading Road, Suite 300, Cincinnati, OH 45237 in Hamilton County